-This dog are alert, eager and Intelligent.
+This dog is alert, eager and Intelligent.
 They are also aggressive and savage.
 Kombai dogs are best with the even-tempered owner, displaying a natural, but gentle authority over the dog.

-The kombai is good with children, and it has a natural tendency to hunt.
-Kombai dogs does a great job guarding its home and property.
-The kombai dog , is used for hunting wild boar and other big game such as bison and deer.
+The Kombai is good with children, and it has a natural tendency to hunt.
+Kombai dogs do a great job guarding its home and property.
+The Kombai dog , is used for hunting wild boar and other big game such as bison and deer.

 Diet of Kombai/combai dog breed

-The diet be Start with 100gms of rice with a boiled egg plus recommended doses of calcium and other supplements as directed by the Vet.
+The diet is Start with 100gms of rice with a boiled egg plus recommended doses of calcium and other supplements as directed by the Vet.

-As they grows ten to twelve-week , then reduce his feed to 3 per day with 150gms of rice and 100gms of boiled chicken included.
+As they grow ten to twelve-week, then reduce his feed to 3 per day with 150gms of rice and 100gms of boiled chicken included.